project-chip/matter.js/README.md

 The [list of supported device types](https://developer.amazon.com/en-US/docs/alexa/smarthome/matter-support.html#device-categories-and-clusters) is basic currently, but will get enhanced in the future.

+The current specialities of Alexa is:
+* Matter devices need to use port 5540 only (!!), else they will not be discovered by Alexa at all
+* The device needs to have an Endpoint 1 beside the root endpoint.
+This needs to either be the main device endpoint (composed devices not yet supported) or an aggregator.

 ### Tuya Smart (SmartLife) Ecosystem

 Should work but no more detatailed information here as of yet.